-As a society, public conversations about race and racism have increased in volume and intensity.
-Educators feel a sense of responsibility to bring these discussions into their classrooms—because young people want to be part of the conversation and because those discussions provide opportunities for timely learning.
-From the recent police incidents in Ferguson and Baltimore to the Charleston church shooting and Confederate flag controversy to sports figures who have jumped into the fray, there is a lot to grapple with and discuss.
+As a society, public discussions about race and racism have increased in volume and intensity.
+Educators feel a sense of responsibility to bring these topics into their classrooms—because young people want to be part of the conversation and should be.
+If handled effectively, these discussions provide opportunities for timely learning.
+From police-involved deaths of Black and Latinx men to everyday racism to Confederate flag controversy with sports figures and celebrities getting involved in the conversation, there is a lot to grapple with and discuss.

 Educators sometimes feel hesitant to raise these topics because it may be uncomfortable, strong emotions can emerge and teachers may feel they don’t have enough information or background to teach the topic well.
 Below are suggestions and strategies for having classroom conversations with young people about race and racism.
 Prior to these discussions and throughout the process, teachers will benefit from doing their own self-reflective personal work around race and racism—whether this takes the form of professional development, reading and reflection, conversations with colleagues and others—to be aware of their own triggers and sensitivities and be willing to not only be uncomfortable but be a learner alongside their students.

 1. Set Up a Safe and Respectful Classroom Environment.

 In order to set the stage and tone for productive discussions around race and racism, make sure that you develop ground rules as a class that promote safety, inclusiveness and respect.
 Help to establish trust in the classroom by doing group building activities and find ways for students to talk and get to know each other in different configurations (pairings, small groups, whole class, etc.).
 Teach and encourage students to disagree respectfully, ask questions, share their own feelings and listen to the feelings of others.
 Use ADL’s Creating An Anti-Bias Learning Environment for additional strategies.

 2. Consider the Racial Composition of Your Classroom.